1rregardless/kiosk/README.md

 ## What Is OpenKiosk?

-The name *OpenKiosk* is a little misleading because this repository is a group of crx and other application files I dumped from my school chromebook using a little bug that has gone unpatched for several months.
+This repository is a group of crx and other application files I dumped from my school chromebook using a little bug that has gone unpatched for several months.

 ## Why?